ISA reference page

 Then for the interconnect, you need to connect that Jump signal to the PC FSM, and then make a circuit to choose what the PC FSM’s Target input should be.

-You also need to connect the PC FSM’s PC+offs output to the RegDataSrc mux, which means you need to update its control.
-Both jal and jlr use that output, so you can OR them together.
+You also need to connect the PC FSM’s PC+offs output to the RegDataSrc mux, which means you need to update its control to handle jal.

 8. j (infinite loop) (08_j.rom)